-During the session the teams will advance in the creation of each Business Plan draft, with the help and support of the Lecturer and peers collaboration.
+During the session the teams will advance in the creation of their Business Plan draft, with the help and support of the Lecturer and peer's collaboration.

-10/12.
+28/10.
 Completing a Business Plan

 Writing the Plan: Executive Summary, Vision & Mission, Company & Product Overview, Service & Product Strategy, Market Analysis, Marketing & Sales Plan Pricing Strategy, Operations Plan, Management Team, Financials Assumptions, Funds Required & Uses, persuading lenders and/or convincing Investors.